ICEI-PUC-Minas-PMGCC-TI/daigaku-connect/README.md

 # Daigaku Connect

-Daigaku Connect is a FOSS (Free and Open-Source Software) project that aims to provide decentralized and efficient communication for project management within the university environment.
+Daigaku Connect is a libre software project that aims to provide decentralized and efficient communication for projects management within the university environment.

 ## Students in the team